U.S. Preparing For Chinese Spies During Summit With North Korea’s Kim Jong Un

 In the past, China has attempted to spy on U.S. officials using advanced techniques.
 In one instance, a top U.S. official had problems with his hotel key card, which wouldn’t work properly.
 The official brought one of the cards back to the U.S., where it was discovered that a microphone was secretly placed inside the key card.
 Similar chips have been used in credit cards, jewelry, and other items that appear harmless.

 The idea of China spying on U.S. officials is not new.
 In fact, whenever U.S. officials visit China, they all assume that they are being closely watched every step of the way.
-From belongings being looked through in locked hotel rooms to being taped, officials expect a high level of surveillance.
+From belongings being looked through in locked hotel rooms, to being taped, officials expect a high level of surveillance.

 The National Security Advisor has spurned all Cabinet-level NSC meetings on North Korea and Trump insists on being wholly unprepared and armed only with his attitude at the negotiating table.
 Everything is fine. https://t.co/9kv46xyRuL